-The people who walked in darkness have seen a great light; those who lived in a land of deep darkness-on them light has shined.
-You have multiplied the nation, you have increased its joy; they rejoice before you as with joy at the harvest, as people exult when dividing plunder.
-For the yoke of their burden, and the bar across their shoulders, the rod of their oppressor, you have broken as on the day of Midian.
-For all the boots of the tramping warriors and all the garments rolled in blood shall be burned as fuel for the fire.
-For a child has been born for us, a son given to us; authority rests upon his shoulders; and he is named Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.
-His authority shall grow continually, and there shall be endless peace for the throne of David and his kingdom.
-He will establish and uphold it with justice and with righteousness from this time onward and forevermore.
+2The people who walked in darkness have seen a great light; those who lived in a land of deep darkness-on them light has shined.
+3You have multiplied the nation, you have increased its joy; they rejoice before you as with joy at the harvest, as people exult when dividing plunder.
+4For the yoke of their burden, and the har across their shoulders

+4For the yoke of their burden, and the bar across their shoulders, the rod of their oppressor, you have broken as on the day of Midian.

+5For all the boots of the tramping warriors and all the garments rolled in blood shall be burned as fuel for the fire.

+6For a child has been born for us, a son given to us;

+authority rests upon his shoulders; and he is named

+Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.

+7His authority shall grow continually, and there shall be endless peace for the throne of David and his kingdom.

+He will establish and uphold it

+with justice and with righteousness from this time onward and forevermore.

-The zeal of the LORD of hosts will do this.
+The zeal of the Lord of hosts will do this.